Projected transverse momentum resummation in top-antitop pair production at LHC: Factorisation

 \subsubsection{Summary and discussion}

-Now that we have examined all possible configurations that are relevant to the regime $q_{\tau}\to0$ and determined the power precision of each contribution with the help of the effective field theories \SCETII and HQET.
+In Sec.~\ref{sec:fac:NJ0}, \ref{sec:fac:NJ1}, \ref{sec:fac:NJ2}, we have enumerated all configurations that are relevant to the regime $q_{\tau}\to0$ and determined the corresponding power precision with the help of the effective field theories \SCETII and HQET.
 We find that the leading-power contribution of $ \order(\lambda^{-1}_{\tau})$ is given by the $N_{\mathrm{J}}=0$ configuration in Eq.~\eqref{eq:xs:NJ0:fac:pc}.
 It is followed at next-to-leading power at $\order(\lambda^{0}_{\tau})$ by the asymmetric recoil configurations regardless of the total number of the embedded jet modes, see Eq.~\eqref{eq:xs:NJ1:fac:pc} for $N_\mathrm{J}=1$ and Eq.~\eqref{eq:M2PS:NJm:Ays:min} for $N_\mathrm{J}\ge 2$, respectively.
 The highest order contribution at $\order(\lamtau)$ is produced by the isotropic recoil configuration in Eq.~\eqref{eq:M2PS:NJm:Iso:min} with the $N_{\mathrm{J}}\ge2$ jets having been incorporated.

 Comparing those power rules with the asymptotic series in Eq.~\eqref{eq:AsyExp}, we observe that the leading singular terms are solely governed by the $N_{\mathrm{J}}=0$ configuration.
 As will be illustrated below, this finding imposes non-trivial constraints on the ingredients of Eqs.~\eqref{eq:M2PS:NJ0:qqbar}-\eqref{eq:M2PS:NJ0:gg}.
 Firstly, due to the IRC-safe nature of the observable $\done\sigma_{\ttbar}/\done q_{\tau}$, the asymptotic terms in Eq.~\eqref{eq:AsyExp} are finite at each power in $\lamtau$.
 In terms of the EFT ingredients, this means the IRC subtraction factor of the hard sector in Eqs.~\eqref{eq:M2PS:NJ0:Hqqbar}-\eqref{eq:M2PS:NJ0:Hgg} and the renormalisation constants of the beam and soft functions in Eqs.~\eqref{eq:M2PS:NJ0:Bnq}-\eqref{eq:M2PS:NJ0:Bng} and Eqs.~\eqref{eq:M2PS:NJ0:Sqq}-\eqref{eq:M2PS:NJ0:Sgg} must cancel after the combination,